leamas/react-dnd-tree/README.md

   - Stateless.
   - Server can be updated using a single onChange property or using properties fired at specific events.
+  - Optimistic update strategy, data is updated without waiting for server.
   - Several components available to use the thing in different ways
-  - Optimistic update strategy, data is updated without waiting for server.
-  - The dependency list is, besides react, just lodash.
   - GPL licensed.

 ## Usage